See how to add LED backlighting to any TV in just FIVE minutes!

 However, adding LED backlighting to newer (and especially Smart) TVs can be done in a jiffy:

-How We Added the LED Backlighting to Our TV
+How to Add LED Backlighting to a TV

 So here are the extremely complicated and time-consuming directions for how to add LED backlighting to any TV.